mell62/library/README.md

 # Library

-This is Library of Athena, a web application with the ability to record books that you read, and books you plan to read, implemented using HTML, CSS and JavaScript
+This is Library of Athena, a web application with the ability to record books that you read, and books you plan to read, implemented using HTML, CSS and JavaScript.

 **Check it out :point_right:[here](https://mell62.github.io/library):point_left:!**